 The many agencies of the United States Government that constitute the Mission work as a team to advance American interests and promote relations between the American and Brazilian government and people.
 The U.S. embassy and consulates in Brazil provide a wide range of services to U.S. citizens and business.
 Political, economic, and science officers deal directly with the Brazilian Government in advancing U.S. interests but also are available to brief U.S. citizens on general conditions in the country.
 Attachés from the U.S. Commercial Service and Foreign Agriculture Service work closely with hundreds of U.S. companies that maintain offices in Brazil.
 These officers provide information on Brazilian trade and industry regulations and administer several programs to aid U.S. companies starting or maintaining business ventures in Brazil.
 The number of trade events and U.S. companies traveling to Brazil to participate in U.S. Commercial Service and Foreign Agriculture Service programs has tripled over the last three years.

-The consular section of the embassy provides vital services to the estimated 60,000 U.S. citizens residing in Brazil.
-Among other services, the consular section assists Americans who wish to participate in U.S. elections while abroad and provides U.S. tax information.
-Besides the U.S. residents living in Brazil, some 150,000 U.S. citizens visit annually.
-The consular section offers passport and emergency services to U.S. tourists as needed during their stay in Brazil.
+The consular section of the embassy provides vital services to U.S. citizens residing in Brazil.
+Among other services, the consular section assists Americans who wish to participate in U.S. elections while abroad and provides information on filing U.S. taxes.
+In addition, the consular section offers passport and emergency services to U.S. citizens as needed during their stay in Brazil.